pran-7-5/eco_style/README.md

 ________________________________________________
 Neutral Salt wash - sea salt in hot boiling water

+Pest control - you have to feed them first, or they will take on their own.

 ** Vim, rin, surf, tide, soap, shampoo, hand wash should be avoided. (can only be used to clean exposure to chemicals and toxic chemicals like grease, synthetic paint, other chemicals)
 ```